-Does human urine have an affect on deer movement?
+Does human urine have an effect on deer movement?

 Deer hunting myths come and go, but when deer season is on we all strive to change bad luck into good luck and see big bucks walk by.
 Trail cameras are one of the ways that we try to follow home ranges and overall health of the herd.
 Deer smell a variety of things in their daily lives and I tried to see if it was a big deal if they smelled me.